RichardGoodrich/documents/GitHub/GitHubNotes.md

 # Create GitHub account & initial settings
 Well I don't remember how I actually created it.
 Here is [biG's GitHub](https://github.com/RichardGoodrich/).
 I *Bookmark* it.
 I also *bookmark* my [repo link](https://github.com/RichardGoodrich?tab=repositories).
 (Sometimes I can't seem to get back to it from within certain pages within GitHub?)  **biG** is what I am called by my friends.

 When you *login* you can do it by your **email** or by your **user name**.
 I created my login name as: "Richard Goodrich".
 However, it gets the space removed to "RichardGoodrich" after that.
-Yes, you should use sometype of **password management** system to record this stuff as there will be some stuff!
-Your entry should look something like this:
+Use sometype of **password management** system to record the details.
+There are several details **NOT** to forget!
+And entry should look something like this:

 ```
 link:    https://github.com/RichardGoodrich